-How to clean painted walls
+How to clean walls

 Dust off any excess dirt before starting to clean painted walls, otherwise you will just spread the grime.
 You can do this using a lint-free cloth for those areas you can reach, and a soft broom with a rag over its bristles or, better still, a dust mop (we rate the e-cloth deep clean mop) for any high areas.
 If there are no stains on your walls then just dusting may be enough.

 2. Wash the walls with a gentle detergent

 Have a second bowl or bucket of clean water to hand so you can rinse off the soapy solution about five to 10 minutes after applying.

-4. Clean painted walls of pesky stains with vinegar
+3. Clean painted wall stains with vinegar

 Simply mix a cup of white vinegar with a bucket full of warm water and use your soft sponge to tackle any stains.
 No need to rinse off after.

-If you’re heading to your cleaning cupboard to find the right products to clean painted walls with, step away from anything containing alcohol or harsh chemicals.
+If you’re heading to your cleaning cupboard to find the right products to clean walls with, step away from anything containing alcohol or harsh chemicals.
 These ingredients can break down your paint surfaces and leave your walls in more of a mess than when you first started.

 If you’re unsure about even the mildest detergent, test it out first.
 Find an inconspicuous area to make sure it doesn’t contain any ingredients that will affect the paintwork.